amitdubey1811/droametask/README.md

 ## How to use
-* Download the code as zip file and the unzip
+* Download the code as zip file and then unzip
-* Open in VS code
+* Open the folder in VS code
 * Install the dependecies required given in package.json file
 * Now run the command "npm run dev"
 * Now open http://localhost:8000/ on your chrome browser